sultanoloyede/SPY_API/README.md

 ## Interactive Brokers (IB) API

+Downloads:
-Downloads: [Trader Work Station](https://www.interactivebrokers.ca/en/trading/tws-updateable-stable.php) (GUI where you can see your positions)
+- [Trader Work Station](https://www.interactivebrokers.ca/en/trading/tws-updateable-stable.php) (GUI where you can see your positions)

+- Python 3.8.8